MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Triggers.md

 The dialog triggers handle dialog specific events that are related to the "lifecycle" of the dialog.
 There are currently 6 dialog triggers in the Bot Framework SDK and they all derive from the `OnDialogEvent` class.

+> [!TIP]
+> These aren't like normal interruption event handlers where the a childs actions will continue running after the handlers actions complete.
+For all of the events below the bot will be running a new set of actions and will end the turn once those actions have finished.

 > You should use _dialog triggers_ to:
 >
 > * Take action immediately when the dialog starts, even before the recognizer is called.